 For trial-shopping in 2026, the practical effect is that there is now essentially one major mainstream anime streamer (Crunchyroll) with the largest catalogue of subbed and dubbed current-season simulcasts, and one independent alternative (HIDIVE) that has chosen not to merge and continues to license a niche-focused catalogue.
 VRV, which had bundled Crunchyroll, HIDIVE and several Cartoon Network niche channels into one subscription, also folded its standalone tier into Crunchyroll in 2024.

-Crunchyroll runs the longest free trial in mainstream anime at 14 days.
+Crunchyroll runs a 7-day free trial in mainstream anime.
 The trial applies to both the Fan tier ($7.99 per month, ad-free streaming, one device, no offline downloads) and the Mega Fan tier ($11.99 per month, four simultaneous streams, offline downloads on mobile).
 The Ultimate Fan tier at $14.99 per month adds two more simultaneous streams and merchandise discounts but is typically not what trial users opt into.

-The 14-day window is unusually generous and reflects Crunchyroll's primary value proposition: same-day-as-Japan simulcast of current-season anime.
-The trial gives you enough time to follow two weekly episodes of every simulcast title in the current season plus enough back-catalogue depth to evaluate the breadth.
+The 7-day window reflects Crunchyroll's primary value proposition: same-day-as-Japan simulcast of current-season anime.
+The trial gives you enough time to follow a weekly episode of every simulcast title in the current season plus some back-catalogue depth to evaluate the breadth.
 Sign up at crunchyroll.com/welcome.
 The cancel flow is one of the cleaner ones in streaming: Account, then Membership, then Cancel, three clicks total, with no retention dark patterns.

 Crunchyroll's content gaps relative to historical Funimation strength are most visible in older dub catalogue.
 If you specifically want classic Dragon Ball Z dubs, older Naruto dub episodes, or other content that originated on Funimation, check the Crunchyroll catalogue before committing.
 Sony has been steadily migrating titles but some are still in limbo for licensing reasons.